 Mixed Layer Depth (MLD)

-OceanGraph calculates the mixed layer depth (MLD) from individual Argo float profiles based on potential temperature (θ), using the Gibbs SeaWater (GSW) Oceanographic Toolbox for accurate thermodynamic calculations.
-This method follows a temperature threshold approach, which is commonly used in oceanographic studies.
+OceanGraph calculates the mixed layer depth (MLD) from individual Argo float profiles using multiple threshold criteria based on potential temperature (θ), absolute salinity, and potential density (σθ).
+Potential temperature, absolute salinity, and density are calculated with the Gibbs SeaWater (GSW) Oceanographic Toolbox for accurate thermodynamic calculations.

 -